bradyjoslin/til/content/svelte/histogram.md

 </svg>
 ```

 In real life scenarios, scaling the data is required to allow the values to fit the desired size of the graph.
 One way to handle this is by using D3's scaling functions, while still letting Svelte handle the DOM manipulation.
-This is the way [Rich Harris describes](https://shoptalkshow.com/349/#transcript) using Svelte for his work at NY Times, as it allows leveraging Sevelte's server side rendering functionality.
+This is the way [Rich Harris describes](https://shoptalkshow.com/349/#transcript) using Svelte for his work at NY Times, as it allows leveraging Svelte's server side rendering functionality.

 Additionally, useful graphs include labeled axes.
 Therefore, here's a more complete example: